mckern/portland/README.md

 # Travel Tips

  * **BREAKING NEWS for 2018** Get yourself to [Multnomah Falls](https://en.wikipedia.org/wiki/Multnomah_Falls) via the [GorgeExpress](http://columbiagorgeexpress.com).
 Parking out there is a pain anyway, so this simplifies it a lot.
  * Our local public transit system is called [TriMet](http://trimet.org), and their light rail service is called the MAX.
-You can use a mobile app to buy tickets for the train and bus, or you'll need [a Hop Card](https://www.myhopcard.com), which you can get at any [Fred Meyer](https://www.fredmeyer.com) or 7-11 in town
+You can use a mobile app to buy tickets for the train and bus, or you'll need [a Hop Card](https://www.myhopcard.com), which you can get at any [Fred Meyer](https://www.fredmeyer.com) or 7-11 in town.
    - TriMet recently rolled out support for [paying with your cellphone](https://myhopcard.com/home/#/pay-with-your-phone).
-If you use GooglePay, Samsung Pay, or Apple Pay then there's no need to buy a ticket or install a separate app
+If you use GooglePay, Samsung Pay, or Apple Pay then there's no need to buy a ticket or install a separate app.
-   - Google Maps and Apple Maps both have a good understanding of our public transit infrastructure, and they can navigate you around town reasonably well
+   - Google Maps and Apple Maps both have a good understanding of our public transit infrastructure, and they can navigate you around town reasonably well.
- * [Transit App](http://transitapp.com) is worth the money if you'll be using public transit frequently &mdash; it can helps with routes once you know where you're going
+ * [Transit App](http://transitapp.com) is worth the money if you'll be using public transit frequently &mdash; it can helps with routes once you know where you're going.
  * Cabs have to dispatched, you can't hail them.
 The exception is for taxi stands (Amtrak Station, Airport, in front of Hotels).
 [Radio Cab](http://www.radiocab.net) is a standby.
 Use [Curb](https://gocurb.com) to handle payments and dispatch from your phone.
- * We have Lyft and that other company also, if you insist
+ * We have Lyft and that other company also, if you insist.
  * Those orange bikes you see around town are available on-demand through the [BikeTown program](https://www.biketownpdx.com).
 You'll have to register but the experience is supposed to be pretty painless overall (helmets are not provided).
 The program comes with caveats related to monthly fees and cancellation fees, and per their [User Agreement](https://www.biketownpdx.com/rental-agreement) - [email their legal team](mailto:legal@motivateco.com) with subject header "ARBITRATION AND CLASS ACTION WAIVER OPT-OUT" if you don't want to be bound to their arbitration rules.
 Also note that due to Biketown's relationship to the Nike company, the service is most commonly and incorrectly pronounced as "Bikey town".
  * There are Five Quadrants: Burnside divides North/South, Willamette and I-5 East/West.
 Our magical fifth quadrant is North Portland, which is North of the Willamette and West of I-5, but NE was already taken.
- * In parts of town, streets running East/West are in alphabetical order.
+ * In some parts of town, streets running East/West are in alphabetical order.
 North/South Streets are numbered.
 It's easy to get around.
  * This is [Bridge Town](http://www.bizave.com/portland/bridges/).

 ## Pronunciation Guide